 Frontend Developers work on the client side of any web application.
 This part is the one which is visible to the users and is often referred to as the user interface side.
-Meanwhile Backend Developers work on the server side of that web application.
+Meanwhile, Backend Developers work on the server side of that web application.
 All the activities that are carried out at the Backend part are not visible to the user but are only accessible to the programmer.
 Though both the parts are oppositely concerned they need to work in tandem with each other.
-This is because without the Backend part functioning, the Frontend interface won’t be visible to the user and in the same way without the Frontend part, the functioning of Backend won’t be visible to the user.
-So, in order to create a system necessary for functioning of any web-based application, the Frontend and the Backend part need to work in a coordinating manner.
+This is because without the Backend part functioning, the Frontend interface won’t be visible to the user and in the same way without the Frontend part, the functioning of the Backend won’t be visible to the user.
+So, to create a system necessary for the functioning of any web-based application, the Frontend and the Backend part need to work in a coordinating manner.

 Frontend Development